domlawlor/domlawlor.com/_projects/0-tuNES.md

 A majority of this project was completed while at Uni in 2017 and 2018.
 I started because I played a lot of NES as a kid and thought it would be cool to make the same thing in code.
-Also I wanted a substantial project to be able to show in future job interviews (I know know this is why I got my first games job!)
+Also I wanted a substantial project to be able to show in future job interviews (I found out this is why I got my first games job!)
-Thought my biggest takeaway from this project was learning how assembly code actually made the NES hardware do everything.
+Though my biggest takeaway from this project was learning how assembly code actually made the NES hardware do everything.
 It's since made a lot of programming ideas easier to understand

 ---
 ![Mario](/assets/images/tuNES/marioBros.png)